Fruit Bites: Meet the Banana

-People in cartoons often slip on banana peels.
+People in cartoons slip on banana peels.
 Or you can "go bananas" -- that means you're silly or bonkers.
-Turn a banana on its side, what do you see?
+Also, turn a banana on its side, and what do you see?
 The smile in a smiley face.

 But no one's laughing at how much nutrition this fruit is packed with.
-She's got lots of vitamins B6 and C and in potassium and fiber.
-Eating bananas does good things for your body.
+She's got lots of vitamins B6 and C, and potassium and fiber.
+Eating one does good things for your body.

 - Bananas help your heart.

 - They help your muscles move well.

-- Bananas help your stomach feel better when it's sick.
+- They help your stomach feel better when it's sick.

 Question: Haven't I seen you green sometimes?

-Banana: Yes, I'm green but only when I'm not ripe yet.
-And if eaten green I must be cooked.
+Banana: Yes, I'm green, but only when I'm not ripe yet.
 Please don't confuse me with my cousin the plantain, which looks like a bigger, green version of me.
-Plantains aren't sweet like me and need to be cooked.
+Plantains aren't sweet like me, and you have to cook them.
 They taste more like a white potato.

-Q: We pretty much see you only in the produce section of the supermarket.
-Does that mean we should always eat you plain?
+Q: I pretty much see you only in the produce section of the supermarket.
+Does that mean I should always eat you plain?

 Banana: Oh, no, no, no!
 Just because you can't get me frozen or canned doesn't mean that I don't like to mix it up.

 Blend me into a smoothie.
 Slice me and put me in a fruit salad or on top of cereal, waffles, or pancakes.
 Eat me with one or two spoons of peanut butter, or put us together for a sandwich.
-Mash me and put me in batter for muffins or bread to make them taste more delicious and be more nutritious!
+Mash me and put me in batter for muffins or bread to make them more delicious and nutritious!

 Heating me up makes me super-sweet.
-Next time you grill out, ask your parents to slice a green banana and heat for a short time.
-Lay me on a graham cracker for a great new campfire dessert!
+Next time you grill out, ask your parents to slice a green banana and heat it up for a minute.
+Lay it on a graham cracker for a great new campfire dessert!

 Q: Kids sometimes have trouble spelling your name.
 It is sort of strange, isn't it?